We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 The Best Way to Grow Wasabina Mustard

 Next, wet the upper surface of the soil by misting it three or four times.
-Remember, all of the soil does not and should not be completely soaked.
+Remember, the soil does not and should not be completely soaked.

 If you are growing microgreens in a different size tray, use the Home Microgreens Seed Calculator to find a good starting seed mass for your size tray.